 Liquidity risk is the risk that the Corporation will not be able to meet financial obligations at the point at which they are due.
 The Corporation manages its liquidity risk through cash and debt management.
 Management's assessment of its liquidity reflects estimates, assumptions and judgments relating to current market conditions.
-As at December 31, 2020, the Corporation has \$6.8 million in cash and \$330.5 million in capacity on its First Lien Facility (Note 10).
+As at December 31, 2021, the Corporation has liquidity of \$289 million consisting of \$10 million in cash and \$279 million in capacity on its Revolving Credit Facility (Note 11).
 The timing of undiscounted cash outflows relating to financial liabilities, including estimated interest payments, are outlined in the table below.

-Apart from lease liabilities, the undiscounted cash outflows are equal to the carrying value:
+Apart from lease liabilities, the 2025 senior secured notes and the 2026 unsecured notes, the undiscounted cash outflows are equal to the carrying value: